vibe-d/webchat-tutorial/tutorial/tutorial.md

 Adding persistence
 ------------------

 The final step for completing this little chat application will be to add a persistent storage instead of the ad-hoc in-memory solution that we have so far.
-We'll be using Redis for this task, as it is a fast database that is very well suited for this kind of task, and because vibe.d conveniently includes a Redis client driver.
+We'll be using Redis for this task due to its speed and feature set, and because vibe.d conveniently includes a Redis client driver.
 The necessary setup looks like this:

 	final class WebChat {
 		private {